Gothic War (535–554): Prelude

 In 533, using a dynastic dispute as a pretext, Justinian sent his most talented general, Belisarius, to recover the North African provinces held by the Vandals.
 The Vandalic War produced an unexpectedly swift and decisive victory for the Byzantine Empire and encouraged Justinian in his ambition to recover the rest of the lost western provinces.
-As regent, Amalasuntha had allowed the Byzantine fleet to use the harbours of Sicily, which belonged to the Ostrogothic Kingdom.
-After the death of Athalric in 534, Amalasuntha offered the kingship to her cousin Theodahad, who accepted the offer but then had her arrested; she was killed in early 535.
-Justinian made unsuccessful attempts through his agents to save Amalasuntha's life, and her death gave him a casus belli to go to war with the Goths.
-Procopius wrote that "as soon as he learned what had happened to Amalasuntha, being in the ninth year of his reign, he entered into war".
+As regent, Amalasuntha had allowed the Byzantine fleet to use the harbors of Sicily.
+After the death of Athalaric in 534, Amalasuntha offered the kingship to her cousin Theodahad, who accepted the offer but then had her arrested; she was killed in early 535.
+Justinian tried, through his agents, to save Amalasuntha's life, and eventually her death became a casus belli against the Goths.
+Procopius wrote that "upon learning what had befallen Amalasuntha, immediately entered upon the war, being in the ninth year of his reign".

-Belisarius was appointed commander in chief for the expedition against Italy with 7,500 men.
+Belisarius was appointed commander in chief for the expedition against the Goths with 7,500 men.
 Mundus, the magister militum per Illyricum, was ordered to occupy the Gothic province of Dalmatia.
-The forces made available to Belisarius were small, especially when compared with the much larger army he had fielded against the Vandals, an enemy much weaker than the Ostrogoths.
-The preparations for the operation were carried out in secret, while Justinian tried to secure the neutrality of the Franks with gifts of gold.
+The forces made available to Belisarius were small, especially when compared with the larger army he had fielded against the Vandals, an enemy weaker than the Goths.
+The preparations for the operation were carried out in secret.
+Justinian secured the neutrality of the Franks with gifts of gold and adopted the Frankish king Theudebert I as his son.